PelusoRy/Challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was a challenge to create a dinamic gallery
+This project was a challenge to create a dinamic gallery that displays origami kusudamas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>